splynx/docs/files/en/payment_systems/bitpay/bitpay.md

 ![(image)](1.png)

 ![(image)](2.png)
-after installation you have to Enter your splynx url on the *config -> integrations -> modules list:*
+after the installation you have to Enter your splynx url on the *config -> integrations -> modules list:*

 ![(image)](3.png)